Galerkin Scheme Using Biorthogonal Wavelets on Intervals for Elliptic Interface Problems: Abstract

 \section{Abstract}

-This paper introduces a wavelet Galerkin method for solving two-dimensional elliptic interface problems of the form $-\nabla\cdot(a\nabla u)=f$ in $\Omega\backslash \Gamma$, where $\Gamma$ is a smooth interface within $\Omega$.
-The variable scalar coefficient $a>0$ and source term $f$ may exhibit discontinuities across $\Gamma$.
-By utilizing a biorthogonal wavelet basis derived from bilinear finite elements, which serves as a Riesz basis for $H^1_0(\Omega)$, we devise a strategy that achieves nearly optimal convergence rates: $\bo(h^2 |\log(h)|^2)$ in the $\LpO{2}$-norm and $\bo(h |\log(h)|)$ in the $H^1(\Omega)$-norm with respect to the approximation order.
-To handle the geometry of $\Gamma$ and the singularities of the solution $u$, which has a discontinuous gradient across $\Gamma$, additional wavelet elements are introduced along the interface.
-The dual part of the biorthogonal wavelet basis plays a crucial role in proving these convergence rates.
-We develop weighted Bessel properties for wavelets, derive various inequalities in fractional Sobolev spaces, and employ finite element arguments to establish the theoretical convergence results.
-To achieve higher accuracy and effectively handle high-contrast coefficients $a$, our method, much like meshfree approaches, relies on augmenting the number of wavelet elements throughout the domain and near the interface, eliminating the need for re-meshing as in finite element methods.
-Unlike all other methods for solving elliptic interface problems, the use of a wavelet Riesz basis for $H^1_0(\Omega)$ ensures that the condition numbers of the coefficient matrices remain small and uniformly bounded, regardless of the matrix size.
+This paper presents a wavelet Galerkin method for solving elliptic interface problems of the form $-\nabla\cdot(a\nabla u)=f$ in $\Omega\backslash \Gamma$, where $\Gamma$ is a smooth interface within $\Omega$.
+Since the scalar variable coefficient $a>0$ and source term $f$ are often discontinuous across $\Gamma$, the solution $u$ typically has discontinuous gradient $\nabla u$ across $\Gamma$ and hence $u\not\in H^{1.5}(\Omega)$, posing significant challenges for traditional numerical methods.
+By utilizing a compactly supported biorthogonal wavelet for $H^1_0(\Omega)$, we develop a strategy that incorporates additional wavelet elements (or basis functions) along the interface to resolve the complex geometry of the interface $\Gamma$ and the resulting gradient discontinuities.
+For the two-dimensional (2D) elliptic interface problem, the proposed method achieves near-optimal convergence rates: $\bo(h |\log(h)|)$ in the $H^1(\Omega)$-norm and $\bo(h^2 |\log(h)|^2)$ in the $\LpO{2}$-norm with respect to the approximation order.
+A key theoretical contribution is the use of the dual biorthogonal wavelet basis to establish the $H^1(\Omega)$ convergence results.
+This is supported by the development of weighted Bessel properties for wavelets and several inequalities in fractional Sobolev spaces.
+To maintain high accuracy and robustness against high-contrast coefficients, our method leverages an augmented set of wavelet elements, similar to meshfree approaches, thereby eliminating the need for the complex re-meshing required by finite element methods.
+Unlike existing techniques, this wavelet Riesz basis framework captures the geometry of $\Gamma$ seamlessly while ensuring that the condition numbers of the coefficient matrices remain small and uniformly bounded, independent of the problem size.

 \keywords{Elliptic interface problems, tensor product wavelets in Sobolev spaces, spline biorthogonal wavelets, Bessel property, fractional Sobolev spaces, meshfree methods} \subjclass[2020]{35J15, 65T60, 42C40, 41A15}